levkk/rwf/examples/orm/README.md

 }
 ```

+### PostgreSQL table name

+Rum uses `snake_case` notation for table names and infers them automatically from the model structs.
+For example, the `User` model will have the `users` (automatically pluralized) PostgreSQL table.
+This is configurable through the `rum::model::Model` trait.

 ## Creating records

 Creating new records can be done in two ways: by saving a record with an empty primary key or by explicitly using `Model::create` method.